 The term sebaceous cyst implies that the lesion originates in the sebaceous glands, which is not correct and as such the term epidermal inclusion cyst is preferred.

 Epidermal cysts are either found incidentally or present as a firm non-tender lump.
 If they rupture a local inflammatory response to the necrotic debris released can mimic infection.
 Although they can be found anywhere, they are typically located on the scalp, face, neck, trunk, and back 1.
-Rarely they can be seen within bones (see intraosseous epidermoid cyst) 2
+Rarely they can be seen within bones representing an intraosseous epidermoid cyst (case 11) 2.

 Rarely epidermal cysts can undergo malignant degeneration with squamous cell carcinoma 1.